cloudfoundry/bosh-aws-cpi-release/docs/development.md

 ## Development

+### Creating a Release

 The release requires Ruby version 2.4.4 and the Ruby gem Bundler (used by the vendoring script):

 ```
 gem install bundler
 ```

-With bundler installed, run the vendoring script:
+With bundler installed, run the vendoring script from `src/bosh_aws_cpi`:

 ```
-./scripts/vendor_gems
+./vendor_gems
 ```

-Then create the BOSH release:
+Then create the BOSH release from the root directory:

 ```
 bosh create release --force